Dynamic DNS: DDNS for security appliance manufacturers

-Dynamic DNS is an expected feature or even requirement for IP-based security appliances like DVRs and IP cameras.
-Many options are available for today's manufacturer, and these include the use of existing DDNS services or the use of custom services hosted by the manufacturers themselves.
+Manufacturers of various security devices, such as IP cameras and digital video recorders (DVRs), can make use of DDNS services to ensure the IP addresses of their devices are automatically associated with the correct domain.

 In almost all cases, a simple HTTP based update API is used as it allows for easy integration of a DDNS client into a device's firmware.
 There are several pre-made tools that can help ease the burden of server and client development, like MintDNS, cURL and Inadyn.
 Most web-based DDNS services use a standard user name and password security schema.
 This requires that a user first create an account at the DDNS server website and then configure the device to send updates to the DDNS server whenever an IP address change is detected.

 Some device manufacturers go a step further by only allowing their DDNS Service to be used by the devices they manufacture, and also eliminate the need for user names and passwords altogether.
 Generally this is accomplished by encrypting the device's MAC address using an cryptographic algorithm kept secret on both the DDNS server and within the device's firmware.
 The resulting decryption or decryption failure is used to secure or deny updates.
 Resources for the development of custom DDNS services are generally limited and involve a full software development cycle to design and field a secure and robust DDNS server.